The Caliciviruses, Reoviruses and Astroviruses

 Big Close-Knit Families?

-Not genetically, no. There are mutiple viruses across the Calicivirus, Reovirus and Astrovirus families that are known to be able to infect humans.
+Not genetically, no. There are multiple viruses across the Calicivirus, Reovirus and Astrovirus families that are known to be able to infect humans.
 But since each of these families has evolved separately, there are significant genetic differences between them.
 This means that while they all can infect humans and cause similar illnesses like gastroenteritis, they are not closely related.

 Prime Suspects